fernandakagami/authentication/README.md

 # README

-It's an authentication system for a website built with Ruby on Rails.
+This is a full Rails login and authentication system based in The Ruby on Rails Tutorial by Michael Hartl.

+Link to the book: https://www.railstutorial.org/book

-* Ruby version
+* Ruby 2.3.1

-* System dependencies
+* Rails 5.1.6

-* Configuration
+* Bootstrap

-* Database creation
+* Database development - Sqqlite3

-* Database initialization
+* Database production - Postgressql

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Deploy - Heroku